-Figure 2 above shows a pair of surface bodies, and the mesh that results when they have been meshed with shell elements.
+The figure above shows a pair of surface bodies, and the mesh that results when they have been meshed with shell elements.
 The shell thicknesses entered for the surface bodies in the model close the gap between the surface bodies so that they touch on a pair of faces.
 In this example, there is a 4 mm gap between the surface bodies.
-These surface bodies are intended to lie on the midplanes of the shell elements, so in the example, both surface bodies have been set to a thickness of 4 mm, as illustrated in Figure 3 to the right.
-The upper image in Figure 2 shows a thickened view of the shell elements, so that closure of the gap is illustrated.
+These surface bodies are intended to lie on the midplanes of the shell elements, so in the example, both surface bodies have been set to a thickness of 4 mm, as illustrated in the figure below to the right.
+The upper image in figure above shows a thickened view of the shell elements, so that closure of the gap is illustrated.

 Continuing with the Details definition of the contact pair, the contact will be set to Bonded, which permits both Symmetric contact with penalty-based formulations, and Asymmetric contact with all formulations.
 In the present example, a Symmetric behavior is selected.

-In Figure 5, the Formulation has been set to “Augmented Lagrangian” although a Penalty setting has also been satisfactory in testing.
+In the figure below, the Formulation has been set to “Augmented Lagrangian” although a Penalty setting has also been satisfactory in testing.
 The Detection Method has been set to “Nodal-Projected Normal From Contact” which was found to produce deflection and stress plots that were preferable to those resulting from alternative settings.

-Figure 6 below shows the Detection Method choices in a drop-down listing.
+The figure below shows the Detection Method choices in a drop-down listing.
 Users may want to experiment with the consequences of these various choices.
-The Projected choice is a relatively new addition to ANSYS.
+The Projected choice is a relatively new addition to Ansys.

-Contrast this with Figure 8, the consequence with “Program Determined”.
-The deflection plot has similar amplitude, but the stress does not show the Figure 7 result, where “thick” region stresses are higher at outer layers, and smaller at the bonded interface, which acts like the mid-plane of an 8mm thick shell.
+Contrast this with the figure below, the consequence with “Program Determined”.
+The deflection plot has similar amplitude, but the stress does not show the figure above result, where “thick” region stresses are higher at outer layers, and smaller at the bonded interface, which acts like the mid-plane of an 8mm thick shell.

 For this reason, the “Nodal-Projected Normal From Contact” of Figure 7 will be preferred.